zachary-chiodini/Unit-Perceptron-Regression/README.md

 <p align="justify">
     To demonstrate, the "perceptron.py" module will be used on data from a 1978 paper entitled "The Correlation of Animal Response Data with the Yields of Selected Thermal Decomposition Products for Typical Aircraft Interior Materials" to fit a multiple linear regression model.
-The data is found in the file "air_int_incap.csv."
 </p>

 ```python